-We’re heading towards that expensive time of year!
-Amazing ‘deals’ encouraging us to spend, spend, spend, the rounds of Christmas parties and then Christmas itself, with presents and entertaining.
-Have you ever wondered why some people always get sucked in to spending a lot at this time of year whilst others manage to keep themselves in check?
+Have you ever wondered why some people get sucked into overspending whilst others manage to keep themselves in check and even save or invest their spare cash?
 Why some people aren’t fazed by the excess and for others it causes sleepless nights?
 A lot of it comes down to our underlying money personality…

 Money, money, money

 Most things in life involve money; the experiences we enjoy, where and how we work, how we interact with friends, our relationships, what we choose to do with our free time, what we buy, what we wear, what we eat, how we travel.

 Every single one of these opportunities that come into our world is being filtered through the lens of our unique money personality.
 How we maximise those opportunities requires us to draw on our strengths and identify any elements of our personality which could lead to self-sabotage.

 Whilst there’s no one ‘best’ overall personality, ultimately, it’s a question of whether the mix of your individual traits is making you feel content in life.
 You might need to step back and look at your bigger picture life goals: